Manuscript Preparation Guidelines

 All manuscript submissions should include a cover letter in a separate document that should contain the following:

-• Trial registration: e.g., name of trial registry, trial registration number.
+Trial registration: The name of trial registry, trial registration number, ect.

-• Provide 3-5 highlights of your paper, summarising the research’s main findings and essential conclusions.
-These highlights should be presented in short bullet points and briefly describe the novelty and significance of the research.
+Summarising the main findings: The author (s) must provide at least 3-5 lines highlighting the summary of the main findings and essential conclusions.
+These highlights should be presented in short bullet points, and the novelty and significance of the research should be briefly described.

 Submission procedures